MaxLell/Gesberry-Control/ReadMe.md

 * pandas
 * Atlas

 The installation guides for the concerning packages are included in the folders.
+Besides the software implentation also a circuit diagram for the hardware development is provided.

 Acknowledgements
 ==========

-This research was conducted with the help of Univ.-Prof. Dr.-Ing.
+The whole project was developed in a Masterthesis of Maximilian Lell at the University of Innsbruck (see MasterThesis) This research was conducted with the help of Univ.-Prof. Dr.-Ing.
 Thomas Ußmüller (University Innsbruck) and Dr. Gernot Grömer (Austrian Space Forum).
 The sensor driver for the Raspberry Pi was developped by Jeff Rowberg https://github.com/jrowberg/i2cdevlib and Richard Ghirst https://github.com/richardghirst/PiBits/tree/master/MPU6050-Pi-Demo.
 The sensor driver is modified to write the sensor's output into a fifo-pipe.